-Resilience has until date not figured within Bridge management.
+Resilience has not been a factor in Bridge management to date.
 Resilience gained importance due to the impact of rapid climate change.
 Resilience, a concept deeply rooted in ecology and psychology, embodies the ability of systems or individuals to endure and recover from adverse conditions.
-Federal Highways defines resilience, as QUOTE

-"Resilience is the ability to anticipate, prepare for and adapt to changing conditions and withstand, respond to, and recover rapidly from disruptions."
-UNQUOTE
+Federal Highways defines resilience, as "Resilience is the ability to anticipate, prepare for and adapt to changing conditions and withstand, respond to, and recover rapidly from disruptions."
 This definition aptly brings into focus the importance of resilience.
 URG's research veers on these five critical words namely: Anticipate, Adapt, Withstand, Respond and Recover.
-Transport networks play a crucial role in commerce and economic stability of the region.
-Resilience of bridges, particularly against natural hazards, ensures and maintain the sustained connectivity / functionality of transportation networks.
+Transport networks play a crucial role in the commerce and economic stability of the region.

+Resilience of bridges, particularly against natural hazards, ensures and maintains the sustained connectivity/functionality of transportation networks.
 Resilient bridges are integral to regional stability and economic growth, providing critical links for commerce, emergency response, and daily transportation.
-A comprehensive approach for ensuring resilient bridges includes innovative designs, sustainable practices, and technological advancements ^[1,2].
+A comprehensive approach for ensuring resilient bridges includes innovative designs, sustainable practices, and technological advancements [1,2].

-URG made a Voluntary Commitment to Sendai Framework for Voluntary Commitments [SFVC] in 2023 to evolve a "Tool that could identify/ anticipate the response of the aging, deteriorated bridges to the forces of natural hazards".

-Research was needed to enable URG fulfill our submission to SFVC and evolution of the required tool.
+URG made a Voluntary Commitment to Sendai Framework for Voluntary Commitments [SFVC] in 2023 to evolve a "Tool that could identify/ anticipate the response of the ageing, deteriorated bridges to the forces of natural hazards".
+Research was needed to enable URG to fulfil the promise to SFVC to develop the required tool.

 The research focuses on the "ANTICIPATE" aspects of the definition.
-Research to identify/ anticipate the response of bridges to natural hazards lead us to resilience of bridges.
+Research to identify/ anticipate the response of bridges to natural hazards leads to the resilience of bridges.
 In the realm of bridge infrastructure, resilience signifies the capacity of physical bridge structural systems to anticipate and absorb shocks, maintain functionality, and swiftly restore to the per-disturbance state.

-As societies confront escalating threats from natural disasters, climate change, and aging infrastructure, the importance of resilience has surged.
-The aspect of aging bridges is particularly crucial.
-The world's bridge demography indicates over fifty percent of bridge population is nearing fifty years of age.
-Within India, we have over 45 percent of bridges over the age of Fifty years.
+As societies confront escalating threats from natural disasters, climate change, and ageing infrastructure, the importance of resilience has surged.
+The aspect of ageing bridges is particularly crucial.
+The world's bridge demography indicates over 50% of the bridge population is nearing fifty years of age.
+Within India, over 45% of bridges are over the age of fifty years.
 Ageing bridges do have deterioration.
-Deteriorated bridges face significant risks from earthquakes, floods, cyclones, and landslides; especially when the hazards frequency and severity is dynamically increasing.
+Deteriorated bridges face significant risks from earthquakes, floods, cyclones, and landslides; especially when the hazards frequency and severity are dynamically increasing.

 Research evolved the required tool to anticipate the response of bridges to natural hazards.
 These tools are "Global Analytics for Bridge Management [GABM]" and Global Analytics for Resilience and Risk Management [GARM].

-The evolved duo of GABM and GARM, integrates proven technologies with risk assessment to facilitate a very comprehensive bridge management system.
-Such a integrated system contributes significantly to the resilience and sustainability of critical bridge infrastructure.
+The evolved duo of GABM and GARM integrates proven technologies with risk assessment to facilitate a very comprehensive bridge management system.
+Such an integrated system contributes significantly to the resilience and sustainability of critical bridge infrastructure.
 Robust functionality makes GABM / GARM indispensable tools for achieving efficient and effective bridge management along with the critical aspect of risk assessment.
-System can accommodate to the needs of various network sizes, thus contributing significantly to the resilience and sustainability of critical infrastructure.
+The system can accommodate the needs of various network sizes, thus contributing significantly to the resilience and sustainability of critical infrastructure.

-The research documentation titled "Navigating from Deteriorated to Resilient Bridges" has been submitted SFVC.
+The research documentation titled "Navigating from Deteriorated to Resilient Bridges" has been submitted to SFVC.
 The present paper serves as a summary of that extensive submission.
 This document is available for further study with UNDRR and Sendai Framework for Voluntary Commitments.